alberto0723/DORM/README.md

 options:
   --help              Shows this help message and exit --logging           Enables logging
-  --show_sql          Prints the generated statements --hide_warnings     Silences warnings
+  --show_sql          Prints the generated SQL statements --hide_warnings     Silences warnings
   --paradigm <prdgm>  Implementation paradigm for the design (either 1NF or NF2_JSON) --create            Creates the catalog (otherwise it would be loaded from either a file or DBMS)